Skip the flowers and give your Valentine this DIY bacon bouquet instead

-If you are looking for a cute Valentine’s Day idea for a gift, this might be the perfect (porkfect) solution.
-A bacon rose bouquet is the latest romantic trend for bacon and food-gift lovers alike.
+If you’re looking for a cute Valentine’s Day gift idea, this might be the perfect (porkfect) solution.
 Skip the flowers and chocolate and instead send a bouquet of your partner’s favorite breakfast meat.

-If you’d like to cook something unique, but aren’t the best cook, bacon roses might be the easiest and most romantic thing you could ever make.
+Let’s say you want to cook something unique but aren’t the best cook.
+Bacon roses might be the easiest and most romantic thing you could ever make.
 The bacon rosettes are actually delicious—crispy on the outside and tender on the inside.
 Any true bacon lover will be satisfied with this gift and remember this Valentine for years to come.

 Want to be the best partner ever?
 Follow the recipe below.

 T-pins (additional wooden picks will work in a pinch!)